isabella232/egain-km-search-widget/README.md

 The library must be included in the page(s) that are going to enable eGainUI Widgets.
 The recommendation is to deploy this reference in a global header or footer so the widgets can be deployed dynamically to any page without further site modifications.

 Recommendation:

-In the header: If the JavaScript library is being used by making a javascript function call.
+* Please use it in the header: If the JavaScript library is being used by making a javascript function call.
-In the footer: If the page/document load event is used to trigger the widget.
+* Please use it in the footer: If the page/document load event is used to trigger the widget.

-For e.g., place the following script tags in the HTML page to load the eGain JavaScript library.
+Script tag to be added to load the eGain JavaScript library is -

 ```JavaScript
 <script type="text/javascript" src="//your_egain_system_url_with-context_root/widgets/libs/egain-ui-2.0.0.min.js"></script>